Patient education: Tips for taking HIV medications (Beyond the Basics)

 ●It is important to take all of the medications in your regimen each and every day.
 Taking only a portion of the HIV medications can lead to resistance.
 When resistance occurs, that medication is no longer effective against your HIV infection.

-●Call your healthcare provider's office immediately if you have difficulty getting any of your prescriptions filled.
-Pay attention to renewal notices you get in the mail and requirements for medication insurance coverage.
-If you think your insurance coverage may be changing or may be terminated, let your provider or social worker know as soon as possible.
+●If you think your insurance coverage may be changing or may be terminated, let your provider or social worker know as soon as possible.
+They may be able to help you obtain coverage for medications during this process.
 Check with your provider or social worker if you are thinking about changing your medication insurance plan electively.
 Some plans may be better than others with respect to HIV medications.

 Dealing with side effects

-●There may be times that you are not able to take some of the pills in your regimen, either because you have run out of medication or because of illness (nausea and vomiting).
-Be sure to discuss this with your healthcare provider.
+●There may be times that you are not able to take medication because of illness (eg, nausea and vomiting).
+Contact your health care provider immediately to discuss these issues.

 ●When you need refills, call your pharmacy several days in advance to be sure they are in stock.
 Consider using a pharmacy that specializes in HIV medicines; many pharmacies will call once per month to see if you need refills.